 To do a bichon cut, groomers use only scissors, no clippers.
 Instead of removing a lot of fur, the groomer works with what's there, fluffing out the fur starting with the soft under coat and working toward the top coat.
 The head is trimmed slightly square but left long; the body coat is uniform and also several inches long.
 The classic bichon cut is best left to the professionals, especially if the dog is headed to the show ring.

-The utility cut is an informal style worn by active Bichons that are only considered pets, and not show dogs.
-The purpose of the utility cut is to keep the hair short and out of the way, so that the dogs can play and go on outings without causing the owner too much worry about the fur getting matted or messy.
-A Bichon with a utility clip has close-cropped hair around the body and head.
+The bichon frise utility cut is an informal style worn by active bichons that are considered pets, and not show dogs.
+The purpose of the utility cut is to keep the hair short and out of the way, so the dogs can play and go on outings without causing the owner too much worry about the fur getting matted or messy.
+This is a good bichon frise summer cut for very active pups.

 The utility cut is also the easiest bichon frise hairstyle to do at home because it's essentially an even clip all over the dog because the utility clip has close-cropped hair around the body and head.
 Clipping carefully around the ears and eyes is particularly important, for both safety and practicality.
 Keeping hair trimmed around the eyes will also help with staining issues, common among white dogs.

 The puppy cut, also called the lamb cut or the pet cut, is slightly more challenging than the utility cut to complete, and it's the opposite of a show cut.
 The lamb or puppy cut involves closely cropping or clipping the fur all over the trunk and legs but keeping the fur longer around the head and tail to add some bouncy cuteness.